Chrome vs Edge: Which Offers Better Features and Security?

 Microsoft Edge vs. Google Chrome: Which is better?

-To sum up, both Edge and Chrome have a bunch of goodies, including convenient interfaces, synchronization and compatibility across various devices, and overall usability.
+To sum up, both Chrome vs Edge have a bunch of goodies, including convenient interfaces, synchronization and compatibility across various devices, and overall usability.
 Chrome offers significantly more extensions, but you can get them when using Edge, as well.

-But when it comes to security and personal data protection, our today‘s contestants are far from perfect.
+But when it comes to security and personal data protection, Chrome and Edge are far from perfect.
 Therefore, it’s worth considering a more privacy-friendly browser.
 Also, you can empower yourself with a robust VPN like VeePN.
 It encrypts your data, making it nearly impossible for hackers, snoopers, and other third parties to compromise your Internet activities.

 Just choose a suitable VeePN plan and surf the web securely, no matter which browser you prefer.